Graduate Diploma of Religious Education

 Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of at least 7.0 with no subtest below 6.5.

-The Graduate Diploma of Religious Education comprises four compulsory units (36 credit points) and four core units (36 credit points).
+The Graduate Diploma of Religious Education comprises four compulsory units (36 credit points) and one specified unit (9 credit points), and three elective units (27 credit points).

 Four compulsory units (36 credit points):